Woodland in autumn

 Want something closer to home?
 Find a wood near you.

 Recording your seasonal sightings with Nature’s Calendar will help scientists observe how the changing climate is affecting the UK’s wildlife.
 Can you take a note of the first signs of autumn, from berries ripening and spotting redwings to leaves changing colour?

 Watch our film to find out why autumn leaves change colour

 Have fun as a family

 Autumn is an enchanting time to be out in the woods so get out and get muddy together.
-Perhaps play a game of conkers or visit our Nature Detectives website.
+Perhaps play a game of conkers or visit Nature Detectives.
 You'll find lots of exciting ideas to tempt kids – and grown-ups - from spotter sheets to scavenger hunts.